 Inside was none of the splendor I had expected of the palace library.
 Instead, dusty tomes were stacked on simple wooden shelves, which were shoved against bare stone walls.
 My heels clicked against the stone floor and echoed through the building.

-Hope, who sat at a center table, looked up at the sound of my footsteps.
-He let the letter he’d been reading fall to the table, and smiled at me in greeting.
+Hope, who was sitting at a center table, looked up at the sound of my footsteps.
+He let the letter he’d been reading fall to the table and smiled at me in greeting.

 “She’s safe,” he said as I sat beside him.
 “For now she is safe, and she’s trying to stay cheerful.
 I suppose I should be content with that.”